 The dining room of the Lee home at 122 Commonwealth is illustrated in The Book of American Interiors, by Charles Wyllys Elliott, published in 1876.
 It is described as 25 feet by 17 feet, with a bay window at the end of the room, with a floor laid in Swiss parquetry in one color of oak and walls that “begin with an oaken panel dado, four feet high” engraved with rosettes and some lines and chamfers, “which are touched with dull red and black.”
 The ceiling is oak, “panelled and bracketed, the chamfers and lines of which are touched with red, green, and black.”

-In the early- to mid-1880s, the Bradleys had a brick stable was added at the back of the house.
-It is not shown on the 1874 Hopkins and 1883 Bromley maps, but is shown on the 1887 Sanborn map and the 1888 and subsequent Bromley maps.
-A similar stable was built behind 120 Commonwealth at about the same time.
-A May 6, 1894, Boston Globe article on the sale of 122 Commonwealth notes that it included a brick stable.
+In the early- to mid-1880s, the Bradleys had a brick stable built at the rear of the house.
+It is not shown on the 1883 Bromley maps, but is shown on the 1885 and 1887 Sanborn maps and on the 1888 and subsequent Bromley maps.
+A similar stable was built behind 120 Commonwealth somewhat later and faced significant opposition from the neighbors across the alley on Newbury.